State Bank of Pakistan: Monetary policy

-The State Bank of Pakistan (SBP) is responsible for formulating and implementing the country’s monetary policy, with the primary objective of maintaining price stability while supporting economic growth.
+The State Bank of Pakistan (SBP) is responsible for formulating and implementing the country's monetary policy, with the primary objective of maintaining price stability while supporting economic growth.
 The SBP uses tools such as the policy rate, open market operations, and reserve requirements to manage inflation and liquidity.
 Since 2019, monetary policy decisions have been made by the Monetary Policy Committee (MPC), which was established under the SBP Amendment Act, 2015 to ensure transparency and independence in decision making.
 The MPC meets at least six times a year to review economic indicators and announce policy rate changes.
 In 2022 – 2023, Pakistan faced one of its worst inflationary periods in decades, with inflation peaking above 35 percent amid global commodity shocks and domestic currency depreciation.
 To curb inflation, the SBP raised its policy rate to a record 22 percent by mid-2023, the highest in its history.
-The tightening contributed to stabilization in 2024 – 2025, although challenges from external debt and exchange rate volatility persisted.
+The tightening contributed to stabilisation in 2024 – 2025, although challenges from external debt and exchange rate volatility persisted.

+In December 2025, Pakistan's current account returned to a deficit of $244 million, after a $98 million surplus in November.
+For July-December FY26, the current account deficit reached $1.174 billion, compared with a $957 million surplus in the same period the previous year.
+Goods imports rose to $5.74 billion while exports were $2.75 billion.
+Services trade remained negative, with $936 million in exports and $1.31 billion in imports.
+Workers' remittances provided support at $3.59 billion.
+The financing account posted a net outflow of $596 million, and foreign direct investment saw a net outflow of $135 million, highlighting continued vulnerability in Pakistan’s external stability.

 Governor

-The principal officer of the SBP is the Governor.
-Jameel Ahmed is the current (2022) governor of SBP.
+The principal officer of the SBP is the governor.
+Jameel Ahmad is serving as the current governor of the SBP since 26 August 2022.

 Board of directors

 The Board (previously known as the Central Board) consists of ten members: the Governor (who is Chairman), the Secretary, Finance Division, Government of Pakistan – and eight Directors, including one Director from each Province, to be nominated by the Federal Government.
 The Directors (and the Governor) are appointed for a term of three years.
 Traditionally, these directors (other than Secretary, Finance Division) are re-appointed for a second term, though this is not a requirement of the law, and there have been a few exceptions to this practice.

-The current Board of Directors consists of the following (there being two vacancies):
+The current Board of Directors consists of the following individuals: